 - 1. At least one representative actively participating in the Building Policy Collaborative.
 This means attendance at a minimum of 75% of meetings and active participation in content review. - 2.
-A letter of commitment from an elected official or building code official.
+A letter of commitment (DRCOG will develop a form letter) from an elected official or building code official.
 DRCOG will develop a form letter.
 Note, this will not commit your jurisdiction to adopt a specific policy.